-5 Must-Try Workout Routines for Our Keto-Friendly PlanArticle posted in: Keto Friendly
+5 Must-Try Workout Routines for Our Low-Carb Meal PlanArticle posted in: Fitness

-Our keto-friendly meal plan is a great way to limit your net carbs while reaping the benefits of a keto-friendly lifestyle.
-A keto-friendly diet requires changes such as limiting carbs and increasing healthy fats, and it also sometimes requires a change in your fitness routine.
-If you’ve been following South Beach Diet’s Keto-Friendly Meal Plan, you might want to adjust your usual workout routines to enhance the weight loss benefits of your new diet.
+Our meal plan is a great way to limit your net carbs while reaping the benefits of a low-carb lifestyle.
+A low-carb diet requires changes such as limiting carbs and increasing healthy fats, and it also sometimes requires a change in your fitness routine.
+If you’ve been following the South Beach Diet, you might want to adjust your usual workout routines to enhance the weight loss benefits of your new diet.

-While on a keto-friendly diet, fitness experts recommend low-intensity workouts due to the new way your body uses and stores energy.
-Since your body won’t have the available carbs needed for intense, fast bursts of energy, it is often suggested to adjust your workouts to accommodate your new keto-friendly lifestyle.
+While on a low-carb diet, fitness experts recommend low-intensity workouts due to the new way your body uses and stores energy.
+Since your body won’t have the available carbs needed for intense, fast bursts of energy, it is often suggested to adjust your workouts to accommodate your new low-carb lifestyle.

 You should temporarily avoid high-impact or intense workouts that rely on carbs for fast fuel until your body adjusts to your new meal plan:

 - High-intensity interval training

 Things to remember while on a low-carb meal plan: